Skip to content

 The AED battery is just as critical as the pads.

-4-year battery guarantee
+SB-310V battery guarantee

-Replace the battery after every use
+Replace the battery after every use, including CPR delivery and testing.

-Always act on low-battery warnings
+Always act on low-battery warnings and check status after any use.

-Expired batteries are automatically detected
+Expired batteries are automatically detected through chipped battery technology during self-tests.

 How Connected AEDs Reduce Risk and Improve Compliance

-Centralised fleet management
+Centralised management

-Reduced risk of non-compliance
+Reduced non-compliance risk

 Stay Ready.
 Stay Compliant.
 Stay Connected.

-By actively managing expiry dates for pads and batteries, and by using connected monitoring solutions, organisations can dramatically reduce risk and improve emergency preparedness.
+By actively managing expiry dates for pads and batteries, and by using connected monitoring solutions, organisations can reduce risk and improve emergency preparedness.